krasserm/krasserm.github.io/_posts/2019-11-21-latent-variable-models-part-1.md

 ## Conclusion

 Inference of latent variables and estimation of parameters in GMMs is an example of exact inference.
 The exact posterior can be obtained in the E-step and analytical solutions exist for parameter MLE in the M-step.
-But for many models of practical interest, exact inference is not possible and approximate inference methods must be used.
-The EM algorithm has numerous extensions for approximate inference. *Variational inference* is one of them and will be covered in part 2, together with a *variational autoencoder* as application example.
+But for many models of practical interest, exact inference is not possible and approximate inference methods must be used. *Variational inference* is one of them and will be covered in [part 2](/2019/12/17/latent-variable-models-part-2/), together with a *variational autoencoder* as application example.

 ## References